 We all have them – clothes we never wear because they just don’t fit right, or are the wrong style, or were a bad purchase to begin with.
-This particular shirt never got much wear time because although I love the bright yellow and the stripes, the fabric was just a little too thin and clingy to sufficiently disguise the fact that I’ve had five children.
+The shirt I started with for this project never got much wear time because although I love the bright yellow and the stripes, the fabric was just a little too thin and clingy to sufficiently disguise the fact that I’ve had five children.
 So it languished at the bottom of my closet until a string of warm-weather days made me decide to turn it into a dress for my baby girl.
-It was really simple, and you could use any knit (stretchy) shirt to make a similar dress.
+It was really simple, and you can use the same process to turn any adult sized knit (stretchy) shirt into an adorable refashioned baby/toddler girl dress.
 Here’s how I did it:

 First, lay that shirt down on the table, smoothing it out so the bottom of the front and back match up.
 Then grab a dress that currently fits your intended recipient and lay it over the shirt.
 We just want to use this dress to get an idea of the correct size to cut our new dress, but knit is very forgiving so this doesn’t need to be perfect.

 In fact, the dress I used for sizing had a little different shape than I wanted – it flared out at the bottom where I wanted a fairly straight silhouette, so you’ll see that I just used it as a basic guide instead of cutting around it exactly.
 I cut a straight line up the side of the dress, then flared out slightly as I got to the sleeve portion of my green dress, then rounded above the shoulder and cut a small dip out at the neck (keep the neck dip small for now – you can make it bigger later).

 Once I got one side cut, I flipped it over and used it as a pattern to cut the other side.
 This is the basic shape I ended up with: